+Note: We updated this article in July 2023 to make sure all info below is both current and correct.
 So you’re ready to retire, but aren’t quite old enough yet.
 Technically, you can start drawing early retirement benefits from Social Security when you turn 62.
 But if you’re retiring early due to health issues, stop right now — don’t apply until you read this first!
-If a disability forces you to stop working, ask your doctor about qualifying for Social Security Disability Insurance (SSDI) payments.
+If you can’t work for health reasons, ask your doctor about qualifying for Social Security Disability Insurance (SSDI) payments.
 Otherwise, you could accidentally lower your regular Social Security payments for the rest of your life.

 How the SSA Calculates Disability Benefit Payments